ParhamPishro/Car-Monitoring-System/README.md

 **Step 1) Create Dataset:** The dataset of this project consists of 10 separate routes traveled by 10 different cars.
 Each route is a sequence of different points.
 In this data, it has been assumed that we have 10 cars, each with a route including 3000 points.
-Since each point represents a geographic location, to display it must used latitude and longitude.
+Since each point represents a geographic location, to display it must use latitude and longitude.

-In order to create the dataset, you must first create 10 different cars, each of which has a different name, company, and year (this information must be entered by the user through the GUI);
+To create the dataset, you must first create 10 different cars, each of which has a different name, company, and year (the user must enter this information through the GUI);
 Then the route of each car, which contains 3000 points, should be built (the longitude and latitude of the starting point is entered by the user, and the other points should be built randomly).
 The 10 created cars along with their route should be saved in a file called car-dataset.txt.